mkorangestripe/linux/linux-notes/python-management.md

 pipenv --python 3.8 install  # create project and Pipfile and Pipfile.lock pipenv --rm                  # remove virtualenv used by local directory

 pipenv lock                  # generate a Pipfile.lock from the Pipfile or requirements.txt pipenv sync                  # installs all packages in Pipfile.lock pipenv update                # runs lock then sync, with no version constraints in Pipfile this updates all packages

-pipenv install psutil  # Add psutil to Pipfile and Pipfile.lock and install pipenv install         # install packages in Pipfile.lock, create Pipfile.lock from Pipfile if missing pipenv install -e .    # install from local setup.py into virtualenv/Pipfile
+pipenv install psutil        # add psutil to Pipfile and Pipfile.lock and install pipenv install               # install packages in Pipfile.lock, create Pipfile.lock from Pipfile if missing pipenv install -e .          # install from local setup.py into virtualenv/Pipfile

 pipenv graph                 # display currently–installed dependency graph pipenv check                 # check installed dependencies for security vulnerabilities

 pipenv run python linux_monitoring_datadog.py  # run a command within the virtualenv pipenv shell                                   # start a shell within the virtualenv